The Ultimate Sleep Hygiene Checklist

 If you hide the bedside clock, you won’t see it when you wake up in the middle of the night and obsess over how little time you have left to sleep.
 Ironically, this tends to keep us up, rather than help us sleep for that precious bit of time.

-5. Get a better sleep by keeping the bedroom a bedroom
+Keep the bedroom a bedroom

 You’ve likely heard it said before: use the bedroom only for sleep and sex.
 That way, when you get into bed to sleep, your body will know it’s time to nod off and not time to, say, start working on that report or catching up on television.